-These South African perennials in the Pelargonium genus are available in a multitude of species and hybrids, each with its own assets.
-Some, like the zonal geraniums, are grown for their variety of colorful flowers and velvety rounded leaves that feature bands of color arranged in ‘zones’, hence the name.
+These South African perennials are available in a multitude of species and hybrids, each with its own assets.
+Some, like the "zonal" geraniums, are grown for their variety of colorful flowers and velvety rounded leaves that feature bands of color arranged in zones, hence the name.
 Others, such as the handful of species known as scented geraniums, are beloved for the many different fragrances of their finely-cut leaves.
-While they are not edible and must be removed before eating, the leaves of rose, mint, chocolate and lemon fragrant geraniums can be used to impart delicate flavors to sugars, preserves, and drinks, among other things.
+Although the plant is not edible (and leaves must be removed before eating a dish they're cooked in), the leaves of rose, mint, chocolate, and lemon fragrant geraniums can be used to impart delicate flavors to sugars, preserves, and drinks, among other things.

 Provide Full Sun

 Geraniums need lots of direct sun to bloom well, so let them soak up those rays by placing them on the south side of walls, on patio tabletops, or as an accent in sunny areas of the garden.
 If you notice that your plant has stopped blooming in summer, don’t panic.
 Geraniums have a tendency to stop blooming during hot weather, so just move your plant where it will receive some afternoon shade if you live in a hot climate.

 Mind the Moisture